The history of hemp

 Hemp's role in maritime endeavours

-• Hemp ropes and sails were standard on naval and merchant ships.
+• Hemp ropes and sails were standard on naval and commercial ships.

-• Hemp caulking was used to waterproof wooden ships.
+• Hemp caulking was used to waterproof wooden hulls.

 Ship with sail made from hemp